When Ozzy Osbourne Revisited His Black Sabbath Past on ‘Speak of the Devil’

-Ozzy Osbourne was in a terrible spot both personally and professionally at the end of 1982, but he somehow managed to pull it together enough to release the Speak of the Devil album on Nov.
+Ozzy Osbourne was in a terrible spot both personally and professionally, but he somehow managed to pull it together enough to release the Speak of the Devil album on Nov.
 27, 1982.

 The album served to keep Osbourne's fans interested while he was re-working his solo career, which continued on with 1983's Bark at the Moon.
-And while Osbourne's subsequent solo releases would never again break the same degree of new musical ground that he did with his initial work with Rhoads, he went on to a solo career that eclipsed Black Sabbath – at least commercially — and launched Ozzy as one of the unlikeliest mainstream celebrities in the history of American popular culture.
+Osbourne's subsequent releases never again broke the same degree of new musical ground that he did with his initial work with Rhoads, but he went on to a solo career that eclipsed Black Sabbath – at least commercially.
+Ozzy ultimately one of the unlikeliest mainstream celebrities in the history of American popular culture.